A Guide To Common Pests In Santa Clarita, California

 Some of the most common species of rodents that live in our area are the house mouse, Norway rat, and roof rat.
 Properties with ample access to food sources are attractive to rodents.
 Trashcans, compost bins, pet food bowls, and outdoor eating areas are places rodents search for food.
 Once comfortable foraging for food on your property, rodents will find their way inside while looking for additional food sources, or to escape harsh weather conditions.
 Inside, rodents cause a lot of damage by chewing on wires, pipes, drywall, flooring, clothing, wallpaper and furniture.
 Their chewing habits can potentially trigger electrical fires.
 They also contaminate food with bacteria through their excrement and saliva.
 Preventing problems with rodents is vital not only to protect your property but your family’s health and safety as well.

 Deter rodents from your property by getting rid of their access to food.
 Keep tight-fitting lids on outdoor trash cans and compost bins.
 Remove bird feeders from your yard and pick up uneaten pet food between feedings.
 Make sure that outdoor eating areas are clear of food debris.
 Get rid of outdoor nesting spots by removing fallen trees, trees stumps, and piles of wood from your yard.
 Cut back tree branches and overgrown shrubs from the exterior of your property to stop rodents from gaining easy access to your exterior walls.
 Seal up cracks in the foundation, walls, and roofline to keep rodents out.
 Invest in a professional rodent control program.

 Spiders are predators and an essential part of the eco-system, feeding on and controlling a number of nuisance insects.
 Belonging to the class Arachnida, all spiders have a few things in common.
 They have two body regions (head and abdomen), fangs, eight legs, and no antennae or wings.
 Located at the front of their heads are appendages called pedipalps that they use to manipulate food.
 Spiders also have spinnerets at the end of their abdomens that they use to produce silk, although not all spiders build webs.
 Depending on their species, spiders vary in size, color pattern, and number of eyes.

 Most species of spiders, such as house spiders and wolf spiders, are harmless nuisance pests as their venom is not strong enough to cause significant health issues in people.
-A species of spider living in our area that is a dangerous is the black widow spider, which has venom strong enough to trigger health problems in people.
+A species of spider living in our area that is a danger is the black widow spider, which has venom strong enough to trigger health problems in people.
 Spiders prefer to live outside but will come indoors when tracking prey or when the weather becomes too unbearable.
 Spiders get in through cracks and other openings in the exterior, or open garages and basement doors.

 To prevent problems with spiders, limit their access to your property by trimming back overgrown shrubs and bushes from the exterior.
 Inspect your exterior and repair any opening around windows and doors or in the foundation or exterior walls.
 Make your yard less attractive to spiders and the insects they feed on by removing piles of rocks, wood, and other debris.
 Keep the grass cut short and remove overgrown vegetation from your yard.
 Place garden areas a distance away from the exterior of your property.